What Is a Boom Microphone? How Does It Work? (Answered)

 Conclusion

-This article covered what boom microphones are, what it is used for, and how to set up a boom microphone.
+This article covered what boom microphones are, what it is used for, and how it differs from normal microphones.
 Here are some key takeaways:

 Key takeaways